-- Maintain a grade point average of at least 2.65 of a 4.0 grading scale. - Earn a "C" or better in each course required in the program. - Demonstrate professional behavior and accountability including good attendance and punctuality. - Meet legal requirements.
+- Maintain a grade point average of at least 2.65 of a 4.0 grading scale. - Earn a "C" or better in each general and math course required in the program. - Earn a "B" or better in each Education course required in the program. - Demonstrate professional behavior and accountability including good attendance and punctuality. - Meet legal requirements.